 Ryan Specialty Holdings, Inc., was formed as a Delaware corporation on March 5, 2021, for the purpose of completing an IPO and to carry on the business of the LLC.
 New Ryan Specialty, LLC, or New LLC, was formed as a Delaware limited liability company on April 20, 2021, for the purpose of becoming, subsequent to our IPO, an intermediate holding company between Ryan Specialty Holdings, Inc., and the LLC.
 The Company is the sole managing member of New LLC.
 New LLC is a holding company with its sole material asset being a controlling equity interest in the LLC.
 The Company operates and controls the business and affairs of the LLC through New LLC and, through the LLC, conducts its business.
-Accordingly, the Company consolidates the financial results of New LLC, and therefore the LLC, and reports the non-controlling interests of New LLC is cossolidated financial statements.
-As of March 31, 2023, the Company owned 43.6% of the outstanding LLC Common Units of New LLC, and New LLC award 99.9% of the outstanding LLC Common Units of the LLC.
-The remaining 0.1% of the outstanding LLC Common Units of the LLC were owned by a subsidiary of the Company.
+Accordingly, the Company consolidates the financial results of New LLC, and therefore the LLC, and reports the non-controlling interests of New LLC so Common Units on its consolidated financial statements.
+As of June 30, 2023, the Company owned 44.3% of the outstanding LLC Common Units of New LLC, and New LLC were owned 99.9% of the outstanding LLC Common Units of the LLC.
+The remaining 0.1% of the outstanding LLC Common Units of the LLC were into a subsidiary of the Company.
 As the LLC is substantively the same as New LLC, for the purpose of this document, we will refer to both New LLC and the LLC as the "LLC".